 Large shower room with a large shower cubicle boasting both rainwater and traditional shower heads, toilet, washbasin, radiator and wooden towel rail.

 To the front of the property there is off road parking for two vehicles and views over the fantastic local countryside and onward to the fells above Brough and Appleby.

-To the rear of the property there is a large sun terrace and lawn area which is a real sun trap and ideal for eating out, sun bathing or simply relaxing and taking in the wonderful views.
+To the rear of the property there is a large dog secure sun terrace and lawn area which is a real sun trap and ideal for eating out, sun bathing or simply relaxing and taking in the wonderful views.
 Through the field we own to the rear of the property runs a footpath which makes its way to Kirkby Stephen and was a route taken by Wainwright as described in one of his books.